mikepultz/netdns2/README.md

 #### <a name="tsig"></a>TSIG

 A TSIG (Transaction SIGnature) can be added to the request to authenticate the request.
-See <a href="https://datatracker.ietf.org/doc/html/rfc2845" target="_blank">RFC 2845</a> for more details.
+See [RFC 2845](https://datatracker.ietf.org/doc/html/rfc2845) for more details.

 In BIND, a zone can be setup to allow updates using a TSIG like: